kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 * We have precedent for using query parameters for write requests already (via CreateOptions, PatchOptions, UpdateOptions)

-For client-go support, we will add a `UnknownFieldValidation` field to CreateOptions, PatchOptions, and UpdateOptions that can supply the query parameter to the request.
+For client-go support, we will add a `FieldValidation` field to CreateOptions, PatchOptions, and UpdateOptions that can supply the query parameter to the request.

+With a query parameter, we can consider values other than just `Strict` and `Ignore`.
+For example, can offer a `?fieldValidation=Warn` to support warning, rather than erroring on unknown fields.

 We believe that using a query parameter is the best approach.